larpon/QtFirebase/SETUP.md

   If you have multiple projects using QtFirebase it's a space-saver to have the Firebase C++ SDK (~832 MB) in one place.

-  So you can either symlink the Firebase C++ SDK to the default search path OR set the `QTFIREBASE_SDK_PATH` variable to the absolute path of the SDK in the `.pro` file for the app build.
+  So you can either symlink the Firebase C++ SDK to the default search path OR set the `QTFIREBASE_SDK_PATH` variable to the absolute path of the SDK in your project's `.pro` file for the app build.

   * **Symlink**